 The frameless cabinets are referred to as European-style cabinets in the United States.
 They are built without a face frame and they fit a contemporary style.
 This type of kitchen cabinets have no trim or molding or, if they do, it is very simple and minimal.
 The doors fit very close to the actual frame of the cabinet; no ornamentation is seen on the front because the contemporary belief was that the object is made to do its function.
 Close-fitting doors cover the entire front of the box, no ornamentation appears on the face of the doors, and hinges are typically hidden inside the cabinet box.

-Choosing the type of the kitchen cabinets for your specific needs and taste is usually based on appearance preferences.
+Choosing the type of kitchen cabinets for your specific needs and the taste is usually based on appearance preferences.
 Some of the cabinets, though, have a bit less space inside than others.
 Do not forget to look for kitchen cabinets that are well constructed.
-The optimum material to go for is, of course, solid wood, but it is quite expensive and is not used by most companies today - they may on occasion use the solid wood for door construction.
-Most of the cabinet frames are made of plywood, which offers great support.
-Also medium-density fiberboard could be used for the box construction or just for the construction of the drawers.
-High quality particle board is yet another great alternative - it is usually finished off with a laminate finish.
-It won't warp, which is an important element in the kitchen due to the fact of being put through many different elements each day.
-Don't forget to look at the interior of the cabinets to make sure that they are well finished inside as well - you wouldn't have to be embarrassed to open your cabinet doors in front of your guests.
+The excellent material to go for is, of course, solid wood, but it is quite expensive and is not used by most companies today – they may on occasion use the solid wood for door construction.
+Most of the cabinet frames are made of plywood, which offers excellent support.
+Also, medium-density fiberboard could be used for the box construction or just for the construction of the drawers.
+High-quality particle board is yet another great alternative – it is usually finished off with a laminate finish.
+It won’t warp, which is an essential element in the kitchen due to the fact of being put through many different elements each day.
+Don’t forget to look at the interior of the cabinets to make sure that they are well finished inside as well – you wouldn’t have to be embarrassed to open your cabinet doors in front of your guests.

-The cabinets resemble collection furniture pieces when completed - each detail the way you like it and the color absolutely perfect to your specifications.
-You can embellish your custom kitchen cabinets with carved wood onlays, rosettes and corbels.
+The cabinets resemble collection furniture pieces when completed – each detail the way you like it and the color perfectly to your specifications.
+You can embellish your custom kitchen cabinets with carved wood onlays, rosettes, and corbels.
 You can also add decorative door panels, kitchen island legs or beautiful wood brackets for kitchen countertops support.
 The upper part of the cabinets can be crowned with elegant wood molding.

 The quality ranges quite a bit.
 The cabinets could be anywhere from barely satisfactory to exceptional.
-You should enquire about the materials that were used, the grade of those materials, and the way they were put together.
-Do not get anything that is just glued together with no reinforcements, it is asking for a disaster.
+It would be best if you inquired about the materials that were used, the grade of those materials, and the way they were put together.
+Do not get anything that is just glued together with no reinforcements; it is asking for a disaster.

 Appliance garages are incredibly versatile – you can install in any unused “dead” space.
 That space could be below your countertops, in the corner, or between the wall and the cabinets.
 It makes a mini cabinet that could accommodate not only your appliances, but your cookbooks, spices, or some small items that you find to be crucial enough to have to be within reach.